Westport Businesses in 1940

 Today, we look at residences and businesses in Westport, in today’s Heart of Westport neighborhood and the Westport entertainment district.
-It is a small block, but you may well recognize a few of the businesses which have not changed that much over the years.
+It is a small block, but you may well recognize a few businesses that have not changed that much over the years.

 Photos courtesy Kansas City Public Library, Missouri Valley Special Collections.